 - Ability to do well under low-light conditions — such as red lettuce that retains its color or sunflowers that are daylight-neutral

 - Ability to set fruit without pollination

-Once a variety has proven itself in Johnny's trials, it is designated by a red greenhouse symbol.
-Look for the little red symbol next to the variety name in our catalogs and on our website.
+Once a variety has proven itself in Johnny's trials, it is designated by a greenhouse symbol.
+Look for this little symbol next to the variety name in our catalogs and on our website.